Knowledge Manager Salary

 - Oversee content strategy, content schedules and business requirements gathering.

 - Internally advocate for and market knowledge tools and obtain buy-in and increased usage.

 Popular Skills for Knowledge Manager

-Knowledge Managers who responded to the survey report just a handful of professional skills.
-Most notably, skills in Microsoft Sharepoint Server, Project Management, Knowledge Management, and Technical Writing are correlated to pay that is above average.
-Those familiar with Knowledge Management also tend to know Technical Writing.
+Knowledge Managers report a focused set of job skills.
+Most notably, skills in Microsoft Sharepoint Server, Project Management, Technical Writing, and Knowledge Management are correlated to pay that is above average.
+It is often found that people who know Knowledge Management are also skilled in Technical Writing.

 Pay by Experience Level for Knowledge Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.